Bisquick Recipes

 1940 Old Better Homes and Gardens Binder Cookbook

-It is about to fall apart, and I haven't really opened it up to see what is inside, but whoever owned it, also added some recipes, and there are notes from the 1940's thru the 1960's.
+It is about to fall apart.
+Whoever owned it, also added some recipes, and there are notes from the 1940's thru the 1960's.

 What Makes Old Recipes Unique?

 Will you find these old recipes anywhere else on the web?
-Absolutely not!
+Maybe, but maybe not.
 What is so unique about old recipes?
 They are unique because the simplest ingredients are used, and makes for some very basic easy cooking.

 Collecting Old Recipe Books